kennylevinsen/greetd/README.md

 ### Binaries

 - greetd, the daemon itself
+- agreety, a simple agetty greeter clone.
-- greetctl, a sample application to issue the login message.
+- greetctl, a WIP tool meant to interact with greetd.
 - greet_proto, a protocol library in Rust.
 Don't worry if you don't use Rust, the protocol is very simple.

 ### Configuration files